aught13/racerhistory.old/.github/README.md

 ## Roadmap

 - Complete conversion of origonal site to fuelPHP -- complete with ver 1.0
-- Complete backend for new site -- In development
+- Complete backend for new site -- 90% complete with 1.6
 - Split out indivual sport sections from common parts and create modules
 - Add additional sports